jobitaki/loxtite/README.md

 cmake --build .
 ./loxtite path_to_script
 ```
 This will create two files, out.mlir and out.ll.
-Respectively, they contain the unoptimized MLIR code, and the MLIR code lowered to LLVM IR.
+Respectively, they contain the optimized MLIR code, and the MLIR code lowered to LLVM IR.
 To run your code with the LLVM interpreter, run:
 ```
 lli out.ll
 ```